kabi101010/-Ismt-website/README.md

 \- Client-side validation with inline feedback on the contact, registration, and newsletter forms

-\- Real, distinct course titles/prices matching each course image (no more duplicated placeholder cards)
+\- Real, distinct course titles and prices matching each course image

 \- SEO-friendly meta descriptions and unique page titles on every page

 \- Descriptive alt text on logo, course, and profile images for accessibility

-\- Education-relevant footer content (replacing leftover template placeholder links)
+\- Education-relevant footer content